JassWaraich/classification-ml/README.md

 # Classification
 This notbebook demonstrates some of the algorithms for Binary Classification (Supervised ML)

-Algorithms used for classification: Logistic Regression, SVM, KNN, Naives Bayes, Decision Tree, Random Forest, MLP, Gradient Boosting.
+Algorithms used for classification: Logistic Regression, SVM, KNN, Naives Bayes, Decision Tree, Random Forest,Gradient Boosting.

 Requirements: Numpy, Pandas, Seaborn, Matplotlib and Scikit-learn